 \begin{remark} Let $(\g,\eta)$ be a contact Lie algebra arising via contactization from a symplectic Lie algebra $(\h,\omega)$.
 Cartan's criterion shows that $\g$ is solvable if and only if $\h$ is solvable.
 Since $\xi$ is central in $\g$, it follows that $\ad_{\xi}^{\g} = 0$ and

 for all $x \in \h$ viewed also as an element of $\g$.
 In particular, $\g$ is unimodular if and only if $\h$ is unimodular and $\g$ is completely solvable if and only if $\h$ is completely solvable; also, according to Engel's theorem, $\g$ is nilpotent if and only if $\h$ is nilpotent.
-Imposing that $\g$ be unimodular then forces $\h$ to be unimodular; since $\h$ is also symplectic, and thus solvable following Proposition \ref{prop: chu}, we obtain that $\g$ must be solvable as well. \end{remark}
+Imposing $\g$ to be unimodular then forces $\h$ to be unimodular; since $\h$ is also symplectic and thus solvable following Proposition \ref{prop: chu}, we obtain that $\g$ must be solvable as well. \end{remark}

 An analogous construction to that mentioned in Section \ref{section: the lefschetz condition} ensures that any contact Lie algebra $(\g, \eta)$, whatever its center, admits a compatible contact metric structure $(\eta, g, \Phi)$.
-The formulas furnishing the compatibility are, of course, similar to the ones appearing before.
+The formulas furnishing the compatibility are, of course, similar to those appearing before.
 There are analogues to Propositions \ref{prop: K-contact equivalences} and \ref{prop: Sasaki equivalences}, and thus the definitions of $K$-contact Lie algebras and Sasakian Lie algebras are clear.
-Recall that, if $\mathcal{L}_{\xi}$ denotes the Lie derivative operator with respect to $\xi$ then in particular
+Recalling that